 Graduates of Canvas 101 reported that the course was effective in training them to use the Canvas learning management system.
 While the results of the exit survey support this assertion, only four of six participants graduated with an eighty percent or higher on their final score.

-Paskvan, Phillip and Paskvan, Phillip Michael Mr., "Online Instructor Training for Canvas Learning Management System" (2014).
-Master of Education in Learning Design Plan II Graduate Projects.
+Paskvan, Phillip and Paskvan, Phillip Michael, "Online Instructor Training for Canvas Learning Management System" (2014).
+Master of Education in Instructional Design and Technology Plan II Graduate Projects.
 2.